 Spiritual Development – The benefits of Workplace Spirituality Continued

-Dandona (2013) has provided us a list of benefits, which I’ve decided to share with you in full length.
-Besides mentioning its benefits it moreover provides some ‘hooks’ on which we can hang ideas and greater understandings of what is workplace spirituality.
+Dandona (2013) has provided us with a list of benefits, which I’ve decided to share with you in full length.
+Besides mentioning its benefits, it moreover provides some ‘hooks’ on which we can hang ideas and a greater understanding of what is workplace spirituality.

 “The full benefits of spirituality on morale and productivity will not be realized without a sustained, large-scale cultural transformation at all levels of the organization.
 When this happens, we will see the following changes in the workplace” (Dandona 2013):